 On leaving the Development Area, the route would follow the reintroduced bus lanes on the R139 (Old N32).
 Drawings which have been developed for this route demonstrate that that the route could cross the M1 on a new bridge north of the M50/M1 interchange to provide direct access into the Airport via the Longterm Car Park.

 This route could potentially provide a rapid link of just 15 minutes from Clongriffin Station to the Airport.

-Figure 9.3 Existing Bus Lanes passing through Clongriffin Figure 9.4 Existing, but not operational, bus lanes on the R139
+Figure 9.3 Existing Bus Lanes passing through Clongriffin

 (Source: Google Streetview)